Transmission Planning Studies for Power Grid Reliability and Expansion

 Grid Interconnection & Renewable Penetration Analysis (ERCOT)

 Keentel Engineering supported a major renewable developer with interconnection studies for multiple solar and wind projects in a constrained ERCOT corridor.
 We performed detailed load flow, short-circuit, and stability analyses to evaluate high inverter-based resource penetration scenarios.
-Sensitivity studies identified hosting capacity limits and required mitigation measures.
+Sensitivity studies identified hosting capacity limits.
 The final study package achieved ISO approval and enabled phased project deployment with reduced technical risk.

 POI Interconnection Engineering Support